AntheSevenants/autovoc/README.md

 	`source venv/bin/activate`
 5. Install the dependencies:
 	`pip install -r requirements.txt`
-6. Download the required wordnet files by executing the following command.:
+6. Download the required wordnet files by executing the following command:
     `python3 -c 'import nltk; nltk.download("wordnet");'`
     You only need to do this once.